Stays7339/PeriDocs/README.md

 ### Step 1.
 Clone the Repository

-Choose a folder to hold the project (for example, Desktop or Documents).
+Choose a folder to hold the project (for example, Desktop/ or Documents/ or PeriDocs-code/).

 ```bash
 git clone https://github.com/Stays7339/PeriDocs.git
 cd PeriDocs-code
 ```

+> Note: This repository is private.
+Only collaborators with access can clone it or pull from it.

 ---